Gozan Explorer Packages

 In each case, your hosts from Gozan Lodge will pick you up from either the bus terminal at Akakura or from Myoko train station.

-Gozan Lodge staff can provide you with more details on getting there when you book your trip.
+More details can be provided on getting there when you book your trip.